National Academy of Sciences of Belarus: Academy in Soviet Belarus

 During the Soviet period, the Academy was called the Belarusian Academy of Sciences in 1929–1936 and the Academy of Sciences of the Byelorussian SSR in 1936–1991.
 The first president of the Academy was Usievalad Ihnatoŭski (1881-1931), Belarusian politician and historian, professor of the Belarusian State University.

 Although at inception the Academy had only 128 staff members, among them 87 scientists, it became a leading academic center influencing the economic, technological, social and cultural development of Soviet Belarus.
 By 1941 the Academy had grown to 750 staff and 12 subdivisions.

 Stalin's purges caused great damage to the Academy's intellectual potential.
 The first chairman of Inbelkult and famous linguist Ściapan Niekraševič was executed in 1937 and the first president of the Academy Usievalad Ihnatoŭski committed suicide in 1931.

 During World War II the normal activity of the Academy was severely interrupted.
 Some scientists continued their research at institutions in Russia and other regions of the former Soviet Union but many employees of the Academy were conscripted.
 Scientific laboratories, equipment, buildings and library funds were burned or looted.
 In 1945, the total number of employees of the Academy was only 360 people.
 However the Academy was rapidly rebuilt after the war.
 Right after the war's end, eight institutes started their activity again and by 1951 the Academy had 29 subdivisions with 1234 staff including 33 academicians.
 The Academy was supported by the governments of Belarus and the USSR as well as by leading scientific centres in Moscow, Leningrad and other Soviet cities.

-Through its history the National Science Academy of Belarus has grown up to a respectful scientific center.
-A USSR-wide fame had Belarusian scientists like Panas Achrem (chemistry), Mikałaj Barysievič (physics), Fiodar Fiodaraŭ (physics), Vienijamin Vaciakoŭ (medicine, biology), Uładzimier Ułaščyk (medicine, biology).
+Many USSR-wide fame scientists were members of the National Science Academy of Belarus.
+Scientists like Panas Achrem (chemistry), Mikałaj Barysievič (physics), Fiodar Fiodaraŭ (physics), Vienijamin Vaciakoŭ (medicine, biology), Uładzimier Ułaščyk (medicine, biology).